-This crawl space enclosure between the original brick piers has altered the historic character of this house and is visually inappropriate.
-The enclosure also has no vents to allow air circulation beneath the house to prevent the build up of moisture under the house.
+This crawl space enclosure between the original brick piers on this house has altered the historic character and is visually inappropriate.
+The enclosure also has no vents to provide air circulation beneath the house to prevent the buildup of moisture under the house.

-The lattice used to enclose the crawl space beneath this historic house in Natchez is an example of an inappropriately installed enclosure as it overlaps and obscures the brick supporting piers.
+The lattice used to enclose the crawl space beneath this historic house in Natchez is inappropriately installed, because it overlaps and obscures the brick supporting piers.